 Happy birthday, TAROM!
 (Photo / video)

-TAROM has celebrated 58 years of activity and I had the pleasure of wishing them "Happy Birthday!"
-In the company's hangar.
-On 8 August 1945, the TARS (Romanian-Soviet Air Transport) airline was established.
-The company was subordinated to both the Romanian and the Soviet government.
+TAROM celebrated 58 years of activity and I had the pleasure to wish him "Happy Birthday!" in the company's hangar.
+On August 8, 1945, the airline TARS (Romanian-Soviet Air Transport) was established.
+The company was subordinated to both the Romanian and Soviet governments.

 Since February 1, 1946 have been set up domestic flights from Baneasa airport in Bucharest.
 On September 18 1954 the company became TAROM (Transporturile Aeriene ROMâne).

 Even if the national operator is not very good in terms of profitability, he wanted to celebrate the day with those passionate about aviation, fans and passengers eager to find out the secrets behind the company.
 About 200 people visited the TAROM hangar on 18 September 2012.

 In the group from 12.30 I was also, after 11 months after the first visit in the TAROM backdrop.
 About the first experience I wrote and told you about what I learned at that moment.
 Yesterday I had the pleasure of learning new and interesting things.

 The visit lasted 1.5 hours and was only in the hangar area.
 I visited the workshops of composite materials, repairs on the secondary parts of the aircraft and visited the area where the electrical and electronic equipment are tested.